dubzzz/fast-check/documentation/Arbitraries.md

 > Signed integer values
 >
-> Generate all possible integers in the specified range.
+> Generate any possible integer in the specified range.
 > Both the lower bound and upper bound of the range are included in the set of possible values.

 *&#8195;Signatures*